Information for 17448IIED

 This publication has been produced under IIED’s Legal tools for citizen empowerment project.

 Cameroon is revising its land and natural resource laws.
-This project supports this effort by piloting approaches on the ground and helping citizens participate in the reform process.
+This project supports this effort by piloting approaches to improve resource governance in rural areas and by helping citizens participate in the policy reform process.

 More at www.iied.org:

 LandCam: securing land and resource rights and improving governance in Cameroon